-We had adapted the nutrient mapping technology to a Jon boat to efficiently map nutrients in lakes that serve as drinking water reservoirs for North Carolina (Figure 6).
-Nitrate is elevated in the upper portions of Falls Lake in the spring and summer months, which stimulates ChI a blooms in the upper portion of the lake (Figure 11).
-Dissolved organic matter is also high in the upper portion of the lake's surface waters (which we measure as CDOM, the optically measured portion of dissolved organic matter - DOM).
-DOM accumulates in the deeper portion of the lower lake and is a problem for treatment of lake waters for drinking in the fall when the lake overturns.
+Nitrate is elevated in the lower portion of Lake Jordan at the Haw River inlet during the spring and summer months, but Chl a blooms are prevalent in the upper portion of the lake (Figure 7).
+Dissolved organic matter is also high in the upper portion of the lake's surface waters (which we measure as CDOM, the optically active portion of dissolved organic matter - DOM).
+DOM accumulates in the deeper portion of the lower lakes and is a problem for treatment of lake waters for drinking in the fall when the lake overturns and deep waters that accumulate CDOM rise to the surface of the lake.
+But the spatial relationships are not well understood, and high resolution mapping needs to be completed on a seasonal basis to understand nutrient cycling in these lakes.
+Preliminary data from Falls Lake indicates nutrient inputs from bottom sediment exceeds nutrient inputs from surface waters.